 What Exactly is Rapport?

 “a friendly, harmonious relationship; especially: a relationship characterized by agreement, mutual understanding, or empathy that makes communication possible or easy.”

-A positive work relationship created is connecting with another person on a human to human level; as an equal party open to listening as well as sharing.
+A positive work relationship means connecting with another person on a human to human level–as an equal party open to listening as well as sharing.

-What do top supervisors do to build rapport and thereby walk the line between too close and too far?
+What do top supervisors do to build rapport and still manage to operate within the “happy medium” place?